Vinnie Sunseri: New Orleans Saints

 Sunseri was selected by the New Orleans Saints in the fifth round, 167th overall, in the 2014 NFL draft.
-On May 16, 2014, Sunseri signed a four-year contract with the Saints.
-On November 12, 2014, Sunseri was placed on injured reserve with an arm injury.
-On September 1, 2015, he was waived.
+On May 16, 2014, Sunseri signed his four-year rookie contract with the Saints.
+On November 12, Sunseri was placed on injured reserve with an arm injury.
+Sunseri made nine total appearances for New Orleans during his rookie campaign, recording five combined tackles.

-On September 2, 2015, after clearing waivers, Sunseri was placed on injured reserve with a knee injury.
-On April 25, 2016, he was released.
+On September 1, 2015, Sunseri was waived by the Saints.
+The next day, after clearing waivers, Sunseri was placed on injured reserve due to a knee injury.

+On April 25, 2016, Sunseri was released by New Orleans.

 New England Patriots

 On July 24, 2016, Sunseri was signed by the New England Patriots.
-On September 3, 2016, he was released by the Patriots as part of final roster cuts.
-On September 6, 2016, Sunseri signed to the Patriots' practice squad.
-He was released by the Patriots on October 24, 2016.
+On September 3, he was released by the Patriots as a part of final roster cuts.
+On September 6, Sunseri was re-signed to the Patriots' practice squad.
+He was released by the Patriots on October 24.

 San Francisco 49ers

 On November 1, 2016, Sunseri was signed to the San Francisco 49ers' practice squad.
-He was promoted to the active roster on November 22, 2016.
+He was promoted to the active roster on November 22.
+Sunseri made six appearances for San Francisco, compiling six total tackles.

 On September 1, 2017, Sunseri was waived by the 49ers.